Higher the Traffic, Higher the Fraud - Telecom fraud prevention

-These days, telecommunications fraud threatens operators with financial and reputational losses and with today's technology, they are discovering their losses when it's too late.
+These days, telecommunications fraud threatens operators with financial and reputational losses and with today's telecom fraud detection technology, they are discovering their losses when it's too late.

-This has been the case for decades as telecommunications companies, including wholesalers, have joined the fight against fraud and developed telecom fraud protection services.
+This has been the case for decades as telecommunications companies, including wholesalers, have joined the fight against fraud and developed telecom fraud detection services.

-They've done a good job of blocking some attacks, but many of them out there still succeed.
-And each year, the financial losses from these successful attacks amount to billions of dollars
+These telecom fraud prevention solutions have done a good job of blocking some attacks, but many telecom fraud schemes out there still succeed.
+And each year, the financial losses from these successful attacks amount to billions of dollars.

 What's more, in the age of COVID 19, as businesses are becoming more reliant on telecommunications services to operate remotely and allow their employees to work from home, fraudsters have given an appropriate response.

-Telecom fraudsters have increased the frequency of their attacks, become harder to detect and each year the amount they steal in a single attack grows:
+Telecom fraudsters have increased the frequency of their attacks, become harder for telecom fraud prevention solutions to detect and each year the amount they steal in a single attack grows: